xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_ethercat_tuning/doc/index.rst

   - ``kpl [number]``: set the Integral part limit the Velocity controller.
   - ``ktr [number]``: set the rated torque.
   - ``kf [number]``: set the cut-off frequency of the filter in motion control service in Hz (0 to disable)
   - ``Lp [number]``:  set both the maximum and minimum position limit to [number] and -[number].
-The motorcontrol will be automatically disable when the position limit is reached.
+The torque controller will be automatically disable when the position limit is reached.
 You can use this feature if your axis has a limited movement.
 If you are past the limits move the axis manually (use b and tss to unlock the motor) or restart position/velocity/torque controller in the right direction (the position limiter has a threshold to allow to restart if the motor is right after the limit).
   - ``Lpu [number]``: set the maximum position limit.
   - ``Lpl [number]``: set the minimum position limit.
   - ``Lt [number]``: set the torque limit.
 The unit in in 1/1000 of rated torque.
-This command stops the motorcontrol.
+This command stops the torque controller.
   - ``Lv [number]``: set the velocity limit.
 Used in velocity control and in cascaded and limited-torque position control modes.
   - ``[number]``: just entering a number will switch to torque control mode and set a target torque.